ohAnd/dtuGateway/readme.md

 - binding: updating to a MQTT broker with readed data incl. set PowerLimit over MQTT
   - 2 ways to configure - simple mqtt publishing with base topic or together with HA MQTT AutoDiscovery based
   - for all publishing retain flag is set (keeping last seen data in broker)
+- can act as a remote display for another dtuGateway
+  - data will be received by MQTT
+  - webUI shows the same data as the host
+  - OLED/ TFT will show the host data
+    - OLED - a small cloud symbol will identify as a remote display
+    - TFT - a green inner ring and the name 'dutMonitor' will identify as a remote display

 #### display support
 - selectable (and storable) over advanced web config[^2] or per serial com and at directly at start up coming from factory mode ( [see first-setup-with-access-point](#first-setup-with-access-point) )